Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Simulation Results

-We compare the heuristic graph models used to construct binary graphs with manually designed rules.
+We compare the human intuition-based graph models used to construct binary graphs with manually designed rules.
 The work in \cite{chen2022energy} connects two STAs if the same AP can detect them, i.e., $E_{i,j} = \mathbf{1}_{\{\mathcal{A}_i \cap \mathcal{A}_j \neq \emptyset \}}$ for all $i \neq j$, referred to as the ``IFG'' scheme.
 Since STAs' transmissions are primarily affected by contention and interference in the network, we also compare the graph constructed using the contention and interference indicators, where $E_{i,j} = O^{\mathrm{C}}_{i,j} + O^{\mathrm{H}}_{i,j}$ for all $i \neq j$, referred to as the ``CHG'' scheme.
-Note that the CHG scheme is only applied for comparison and is impractical in real-world networks due to the unmeasured contention and interference indicators.
+Note that the CHG scheme is applied for comparison and is impractical in the real world due to the unmeasured contention and interference indicators.